dmytro-lymarenko/pipedator/docs/validators.md

 - **Description**

-Creates a validator which allows a value to be undefined.
+Creates a validator which allows a value to be undefined in addition to the provided validator.

 - **How to import**